mintapi/mintapi/README.md

       --keyring             Use OS keyring for storing password information --headless            Whether to execute chromedriver with no visible window.
+	  --use-chromedriver-on-path
+	  						Whether to use the chromedriver on PATH, instead of downloading a local copy.
       --mfa-method {sms,email}
                             The MFA method to automate.
       --imap-account IMAP_ACCOUNT